precice/dumux-adapter/docker/README.md

 # Docker image

-This directory contains a Docker recipe for building an environment for testing the DuMuX-preCICE adapter.
-The recipe does **not** install the adapter.
+This directory contains a Docker recipes and helper scripts for building an environment for testing the DuMuX-preCICE adapter.
+The recipes do **not** install the adapter.

 The following main dependencies are installed when using the `dockerfile.large` and `dockerfile.slim` recipe: